Recently Diagnosed with Leukemia?

 Generally, leukemias are categorized by which type of blood cell they arise from and how quickly they progress.
 Fast-growing leukemias are called acute, while slower-growing leukemias are called chronic.
 Leukemia that affects lymphoid cells is called lymphoid, lymphocytic, or lymphoblastic leukemia.
 Leukemia that affects myeloid cells is called myeloid, myelogenous, or myeloblastic leukemia.

-Your hematologic oncologist will help you understand your specific type, which is an important step toward understanding your treatment.
+Your hematologic oncologist will help you learn more about your specific type, which is an important step toward understanding your treatment.

 Keep a Notebook